The Canadian: Service under Via Rail

 In 2007, the schedule was lengthened so that the train now takes four nights, rather than three, to travel between Toronto and Vancouver.
 The four-night schedule is almost identical (in terms of travel time) with that of the 1940s, despite substantial technological change since then.

 In 2013, the train was honoured by being featured on the back of the new polymer Canadian ten-dollar note.

 As of 2022, Via Rail continues to operate the Canadian using the rebuilt ex-CP Budd passenger equipment.

 Due to CN's shortage of capacity on the cross-country line, 12-hour delays had become almost standard.
 On-time performance had fallen from 84% in 2009 to just 8% in 2017.
 Continuing delays reached nearly 2 days in length by mid-May, 2018.
 To address this issue, the schedule was lengthened again, effective July 26, 2018, to four days and four nights in each direction due to continuing schedule-reliability problems on the host railway: CN.
 This change has almost entirely resolved the issue.

 The Canadian currently takes 94 hours 15 minutes westbound vs. 95 hours 29 minutes eastbound.
 This is 13h50m vs. 12h19m slower than the SSContinental's 80h25m vs. 83h10m and 13h5m vs. 12h24m slower than the Dominion's 81h10m vs. 83h5m schedules from 1952.
 The difference is entirely due to CN freight traffic being prioritized over passenger traffic along the route.

 Current operations

 When operating on the normal schedule, the Canadian operates twice per week, departing Toronto on Wednesdays and Sundays and Vancouver on Mondays and Fridays.
 The total journey takes about four days.
-An additional train operates once-weekly between Vancouver, Edmonton and Toronto in the summer months.

 The great majority of stations operate as flag stops; passengers boarding or detraining at these stops must give advance notice.

 On March 21, 2020, the Canadian and most other Via Rail services were suspended due to the pandemic.
 This suspension continued until December 11, to accommodate inspection and repair work as part of its Heritage Modernization Program.
 Beginning December 11, the Canadian was reinstated between Winnipeg and Vancouver only and ran once a week.
 Service to Toronto resumed on May 17, 2021, still operating once a week.